Prickly juniper characteristics

 Followed by other properties: “Caught in the tooth breaks and removes the pain together… If you smear it with it before the act, makes it to breed unfit….
 With his ointment the lice and nits die suddenly… ”

-- Natural Medicine: Medicinally its fruits and its wood have been used to eliminate liquid retention, to increase sweat and to favor the menstruation (emmenagogue)
+- Folk remedy: Medicinally its fruits and its wood have been used to eliminate liquid retention, to increase sweat and to favor the menstruation (emmenagogue)

 - Juniper tar or cade oil is obtained as a result of pyrogenization of the wood.
 Pyrogenization is a form of slow combustion.